May brings the return of the sunshine, a national celebration, and public holidays galore.

 Within a few short weeks, we enter May and the entire national mood seems to lift.
 Every year, I notice an uptick in my mood in May, and that of my friends and neighbours.
 I see more people out on the streets, children playing outside for the first time in months, and smiles on people's faces.

 Here's why May is such a great month to be in Norway.

 Though never certain in northern Europe, May in Norway tends to be a warm, dry month.
 I may be a little biassed, because May happens to be the first month I spent in Norway back in 2011.
 I have fond memories of the stunning weather in Oslo, which allowed me to pound the streets of the capital as I discovered my new home.

-But perhaps more notable than the improved weather is the improved daylight.
+Whereas the weather can't be guaranteed, the daylight can.
 Every day that passes during May, the days get longer and longer, increasing the opportunities for hiking, grilling and utepils.